CANopenNode/CANopenNode/README.md

 If new project was started, then `DS301_profile.xpd` may be inserted.
-If existing (old) project is edited, then existing `Communication Specific Parameters` may be Deleted and then new `DS301_profile.xpd` may be inserted.
+If existing (old) project is edited, then existing `Communication Specific Parameters` may be deleted and then new `DS301_profile.xpd` may be inserted.
 Alternative is editing existing communication parameters with observation to Object Dictionary Requirements By CANopenNode in [objectDictionary.md](doc/objectDictionary.md).

 To clone, add or delete, select object(s) and use right click.
 Some knowledge of CANopen is required to correctly set-up the custom Object Dictionary.
+Separate objects can also be inserted from another project.

 CANopenNode includes some custom properties inside standard project file.
 See [objectDictionary.md](doc/objectDictionary.md) for more information.